PrestonLeung/IEDBTool2/README.md

 # IEDBTool2
-Tool to match epitope predictions using IEDB Data and user provided data
+Tool to match epitope predictions using IEDB Data and user provided data.